 At Rood End, our intent is to instil a love of sport.
 We are passionate about raising sporting achievement and improving the health and wellbeing of all our children.
 Our aim is to deliver a high-quality PE curriculum, as well as offer a wide range of extra-curricular activities.
 We believe that a rich and varied PE curriculum can improve attainment, attendance and behaviour.
 Through our PE provision, our children will develop confidence, skills and knowledge, be proud of their achievements, understand and demonstrate the need for fair play and respect and develop the skills and attitudes needed for every child to have a lifelong participation in physical activity and healthy living.

-In KS2, children use running, jumping, throwing and catching in isolation and in combination, play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending.
+use running, jumping, throwing and catching in isolation and in combination, play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending.
 They will develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics] They will perform dances using a range of movement patterns and take part in outdoor and adventurous activity challenges both individually and within a team.
 They’ll compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 By the time children leave Rood End school they will: